‘Iowa’s Katrina’: Help is slow to come for storm-battered state, local officials and residents say

 Brad Hart, a Republican who serves as the nonpartisan mayor of Cedar Rapids, defended Reynolds’s response to the crisis, saying widespread power outages and knocked-down cell towers made it difficult to assess how bad the damage was in the first few days.

 “Nobody knew how big it was at the state level,” he said.
-Hart may have confused matters himself by declaring on local radio Wednesday that Cedar Rapids did not need the National Guard’s help.
+Hart may have confused matters himself by telling a local television station Wednesday that Cedar Rapids did not need the National Guard’s help.
 He later said he had been misunderstood.

-Michael Cappannari, a spokesman for FEMA Region VII, said completing a damage assessment would have been a time-consuming task even without the pandemic, which has strained resources.
-FEMA, he said, had provided a liaison officer to work with the state on the assessment, but in the end, the aid request was made before the assessment was finished — a process that had been complicated by the novel coronavirus.
+Michael Cappannari, a spokesman for FEMA Region VII, said that completing a damage assessment for the broad area of Iowa, as typically happens before a request is made, would have been a time-consuming task even without the pandemic, which has strained resources.
+FEMA, he said, had provided a liaison officer to work with the state on the assessment, but in the end the request was made before it was finished — a process that had been complicated by the coronavirus.

 On Sunday, Reynolds formally requested an expedited Presidential Major Disaster Declaration for Iowa, including funding for 27 counties for assistance with housing, personal property replacement, medical expenses and legal services, and additional money for debris removal and replacement of public infrastructure in 16 counties.